MrSamuelLaw/CNC_TOOLBOX/README.md

     the application running fast, even on lighter weight machines.
   - The workbench design pattern allows for a layer of abstraction allowing workbenches to be tested in isolation from the rest of the program
+  - The links to official workbenches are located in CNC_TOOLBOX->wb-info.txt

 # Branches
  Master - The current working version of the project.
 Just run setup.py using python3 and it will run correctly on Linux and  Windows